15 books to read when you travel around the world

 The author walks you through prehistory and how people slowly started to change their lifestyle from hunter-gatherers to farmers.
 Then, millennia later, how the spice trade affected the history of Europe and Asia.
 How bringing potatoes and other crops to Europe increased its population and also freed up manpower to work not only in agriculture.
 How the production of nitrogen fertilizers and the green revolution allowed the doubling of the world population and also increased pollution.

 The book is a bit long, but it’s easy to read and entertaining.

-It also walks you through how the genetically modified organisms appeared.
-The first breakthroughs, the promises some foods offered, like the yellow rice containing vitamin A that could prevent million child deaths in Asia, but failed to take off.
+It also walks you through how genetically modified organisms appeared.
+The first breakthrough, the promises some foods offered, like the yellow rice containing vitamin A that could prevent million child deaths in Asia, but failed to take off.

 There’s also a part about the patent wars, and how patenting food started in the US.
 How some foods shouldn’t be patented, but it’s too expensive for farmers to fight in court.

 I feel this book only scratches the surface, and it left me wanting to read more about the subject.
 It’s a good intro book into genetically modified foods and what are the main pros and cons of creating them.